GET A QUOTE

 What are the various write-off categories?

-The insurance industry uses five basic levels when referring to accidental damage to cars and vans, known as categories A, B, C, D and F.
+The insurance industry uses seven basic levels when referring to accidental damage to cars and vans, known as categories A, B, C, D, F, N and S.

 Category F is reserved for fire-damaged cars.